survivejs/site/posts/93-webpackbin-interview.md

 So I think we are going to see a massive increase in abstractions to help us handle all this complexity.
 We are not going to write more code; we are going to write less.
 We are going to use a lot more tools, and they are going to be visual tools.

-Just take a look at the significant innovations in dev tools for frameworks, Chrome dev tools, bundle analyzers, etc. I think we have only seen the beginning of this :-)
+Just take a look at the significant innovations in dev tools for frameworks, Chrome dev tools, bundle analyzers, etc. I think we have only seen the beginning of this.

 ## What advice would you give to programmers getting into web development?